oscarkey/iplayercast/README.md

 Licensed under GPL v3.
 See below and LICENSE.
 A python script that downloads BBC iPlayer programmes and builds them into a podcast feed.

 The script searches iPlayer for the given programmes and downloads them.
 It then produces a podcast xml feed which could be subscribed to with a podcast reader application.
 In order for this to happen the output directory should be served by a webserver.
+It uses get-iplayer to retrieve the programmes, thus it and all its dependancies must be installed.

 **Usage:** python3 iplayercast -c [config directory]
 [config directory] should contain: